TroutTrout

 Next Step

-We'll walk you through how Access Gate maps to the EFC checklist, help scope your grant application, and get you deployed before the deadline.
+Implementation takes weeks, not days.
+We will walk you through how Access Gate maps to the EFC checklist and the DEC/DOH regulations, scope your deployment, and get the asset inventory and access controls running before the compliance deadline.

 Done